observablehq/framework/examples/datawrapper-api/src/index.md

 You will also need to create an API token with [Datawrapper](https://www.datawrapper.de/) and set it as an environment variable named `DATAWRAPPER_ACCESS_TOKEN`.
 You can learn how by visiting the site's [“Getting Started” guide](https://developer.datawrapper.de/docs/getting-started).
 You'll want to give the token permission to create and publish charts (see the [reference documentation](https://developer.datawrapper.de/reference/postchartsidpublish) for details).
 </div>

 The above data loader lives in `data/chart.txt.py`, so we can load the data into an HTML element using `data/chart.txt` with `FileAttachment`.
-We'll embed the chart in the page using Datawrapper's [web components](https://blog.datawrapper.de/web-component-embedding/).

 ```js echo
 const chartId = await FileAttachment("data/chart.txt").text()